FlavorlessQuark/old_SDL_Tools/README.md

 ## Upcoming features and fixes

-- Fix input mapper only accepts 5 mappings.
-Input mapper is currently static . needs to be allocated /reallocated

-- Fix SDLX_DisplaySet() not called.
-Somehow not causing issues but still needs to be fixed

 - Add Input remap

 - Potential typos in this ReadMe

-- Only init SDL if it wasnt already initialized

 - Add animations to animator